 Any fund managers will be required to consider ESG (Environmental, Social and Governance) factors in their investment process.
 All the fund managers would be expected to have signed up to the UN Principles for Responsible Investment (PRI).
 PRI argues that active participation in ESG and exercising shareholder rights on this basis can help to improve the performance of companies which may otherwise not address such concerns and so being an engaged corporate stakeholder is a more effective way to bring about change in corporate behaviour on ethical issues.

 Further requirements from those identified above are not practical given the limited ability to directly influence any immediate change in the financial markets.
-So currently the instant access money market funds are excluded from the ESG assessment.

 Contribution toward achieving a net zero carbon position by 2030: